joeng03/joeng03/README.md

 ## 👯 I’m looking to collaborate on:

-✅Open Source Projects!\
+✅ Open Source Projects!\
-✅Full-time positions!
+✅ Full-time positions!

 ## 📫 How to reach me: